-TOTAL CREDITS: 60 \ For transfer to New York City College of Technology, General Psychology SSY101 is recommended.
-One elective must be an urban study course - \\ Students selecting the Web Design cluster should consider additional art courses such as HUA165 or HUA166. - Students selecting the Web Programming cluster should consider an additional mathematics course such as MAT200. - \\\\ One elective must be urban study course.
-See page 178 for these courses.
-Criminal Justice www.laguardia.edu/majors The Criminal Justice Program, housed in the Department of Social Science, is a Dual/Joint degree program with John Jay College of Criminal Justice.
+Criminal Justice www.laguardia.edu/majors

+The Criminal Justice Program, housed in the Department of Social Science, is a Dual/Joint degree program with John Jay College of Criminal Justice.
 Students can earn either an Associate in Science (AS) degree from LaGuardia Community College or a Bachelor of Arts (BA) degree from John Jay College.
 This joint program is designed so LaGuardia students earn 45 credits toward the John Jay core requirements and 15 required credits toward the Criminal Justice major.
 LaGuardia AS graduates with a minimum GPA of 2.0 will transfer seamlessly to the third year of study in the BA program in Criminal Justice at John Jay.
 Through its Educational Partnership with LaGuardia, John Jay College contributes to student advisement, facilitates professor teaching exchanges, and allows students in good academic standing to take courses required for the major at John Jay.
 An AS or BA degree in criminal justice opens the door to a wide variety of career opportunities, including law enforcement, corrections, probation, parole, social work, forensics, firefighting, juvenile justice and court administration, just to name a few.
 Employment prospects for criminal justice positions in New York City are growing at a faster than average rate.
-Moreover, 60 college credits satisfy the educational requirements for vast majority of entry-level criminal justice positions in New York City, including police officer (60 credits), correction officer (39 credits) and firefighter (15 credits).
+Moreover, 60 college credits satisfy the educational requirements for the vast majority of entry-level criminal justice positions in New York City, including police officer (60 credits), correction officer (39 credits) and firefighter (15 credits).
 Students seeking greater educational opportunities and exposure to a wider range of career choices including forensic science, forensic psychology, criminal justice administration and international criminal justice are encouraged to earn their four-year degree.
 Students enrolled in the Criminal Justice program will be able to complete internships at a range of government agencies and nonprofit organizations available through LaGuardia's Cooperative Education Department.
 These work experiences enable the student to bridge the gap between classroom theory and practical applications in the field of criminal justice and provide valuable experience for choosing a career and subsequent full-time employment.
 Students who need additional skill development in reading, writing, mathematics, and communication will be required to take basic skills and/or ESL courses.
 These courses are not listed in the curriculum.
-Scores on the college placement test determine the particular courses students must successfully complete.
-For more information on basic skills requirements, see page 175.
-Descriptions of courses in this major can be found on page 167.
+Scores on the College placement test determine the particular courses students must successfully complete.
+For more information on basic skills requirements, see page 186.
+Descriptions of courses in this major begin on page 177.